-JUNE – Tuesday 9th and Wednesday 10th – “Gilmorton Memories” We are looking at getting a few village residents in a group discussion to talk about their memories of Gilmorton.
+Our event in JUNE – Tuesday 9th and Wednesday 10th – “Gilmorton Memories” We were looking at getting a few village residents in a group discussion to talk about their memories of Gilmorton.

 Heritage Week is held nationally by museums and history related groups and organisations and entry is free for visitors.
 The event will be held in the church itself and will be open from Sunday 15th.
 All opening dates and times will be confirmed nearer the event.

-NOVEMBER – Wednesday 11th – “Polish Settlement Camps” Bozena Kunzewicz will be a guest speaker on the Wednesday morning ONLY and will give a talk on the Polish settlement in the UK and especially the displaced Poles after the war in camps such as Husbands Bosworth.
+NOVEMBER – Wednesday 11th only – “Polish Settlement Camps” Bozena Kunzewicz will be a guest speaker on the Wednesday morning ONLY and will give a talk on the Polish settlement in the UK and especially the displaced Poles after the war in camps such as the one at Husbands Bosworth.

 A reminder that you can always log on to our website where you will find details of all our upcoming events.
 Our archives section contains 26 different categories with over 340 documents which include write ups and photographs.
 Everything on the website is freely available for both downloading and printing.